Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 125,600 Shares

 - On Monday, September 30th, Mark Zuckerberg sold 118,500 shares of Facebook stock.
 The stock was sold at an average price of $177.75, for a total transaction of $21,063,375.00.

-Facebook (NASDAQ:FB) last announced its quarterly earnings results on Wednesday, July 24th.
-The social networking company reported $1.99 EPS for the quarter, beating the consensus estimate of $1.90 by $0.09.
-The company had revenue of $16.89 billion for the quarter, compared to analyst estimates of $16.49 billion.
-Facebook had a net margin of 27.26% and a return on equity of 20.09%.
-Facebook’s revenue was up 27.6% compared to the same quarter last year.
-During the same quarter last year, the business earned $1.74 earnings per share.
-As a group, research analysts anticipate that Facebook, Inc. will post 7.99 EPS for the current year.

-Several equities research analysts recently weighed in on FB shares.
-KeyCorp increased their price objective on shares of Facebook from $220.00 to $240.00 and gave the stock an “overweight” rating in a research note on Thursday, July 25th.
-Pivotal Research reiterated a “buy” rating and set a $225.00 price objective (up previously from $220.00) on shares of Facebook in a research note on Thursday, July 25th.
-Nomura increased their price objective on shares of Facebook from $226.00 to $235.00 and gave the stock a “buy” rating in a research note on Thursday, July 25th.
-Canaccord Genuity increased their price objective on shares of Facebook from $225.00 to $240.00 and gave the stock a “buy” rating in a research note on Thursday, July 25th.
-Finally, Rosenblatt Securities set a $242.00 price objective on shares of Facebook and gave the stock a “buy” rating in a research note on Tuesday, October 15th.
-Two investment analysts have rated the stock with a sell rating, five have given a hold rating and forty-one have issued a buy rating to the company’s stock.
-Facebook presently has a consensus rating of “Buy” and a consensus target price of $223.11.

-Several institutional investors have recently bought and sold shares of the company.
-Biegel & Waller LLC boosted its holdings in Facebook by 2.2% during the second quarter.
-Biegel & Waller LLC now owns 2,336 shares of the social networking company’s stock worth $451,000 after buying an additional 50 shares in the last quarter.
-Hyman Charles D boosted its holdings in Facebook by 0.9% during the second quarter.
-Hyman Charles D now owns 5,861 shares of the social networking company’s stock worth $1,131,000 after buying an additional 50 shares in the last quarter.
-MBM Wealth Consultants LLC boosted its holdings in Facebook by 2.5% during the second quarter.
-MBM Wealth Consultants LLC now owns 2,086 shares of the social networking company’s stock worth $409,000 after buying an additional 51 shares in the last quarter.
-Perkins Coie Trust Co boosted its holdings in Facebook by 3.5% during the second quarter.
-Perkins Coie Trust Co now owns 1,522 shares of the social networking company’s stock worth $294,000 after buying an additional 52 shares in the last quarter.
-Finally, Wealthcare Advisory Partners LLC boosted its holdings in Facebook by 1.0% during the third quarter.
-Wealthcare Advisory Partners LLC now owns 5,624 shares of the social networking company’s stock worth $1,002,000 after buying an additional 54 shares in the last quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in FB.
+Boltwood Capital Management raised its holdings in shares of Facebook by 1.0% during the second quarter.
+Boltwood Capital Management now owns 6,758 shares of the social networking company’s stock worth $1,304,000 after purchasing an additional 65 shares during the last quarter.
+Park National Corp OH raised its holdings in shares of Facebook by 0.7% during the second quarter.
+Park National Corp OH now owns 202,943 shares of the social networking company’s stock worth $39,168,000 after purchasing an additional 1,427 shares during the last quarter.
+Private Trust Co.
+NA raised its holdings in shares of Facebook by 2.1% during the second quarter.
+Private Trust Co.
+NA now owns 19,146 shares of the social networking company’s stock worth $3,695,000 after purchasing an additional 387 shares during the last quarter.
+Baystate Wealth Management LLC raised its holdings in shares of Facebook by 19.8% during the second quarter.
+Baystate Wealth Management LLC now owns 4,432 shares of the social networking company’s stock worth $855,000 after purchasing an additional 734 shares during the last quarter.
+Finally, Private Asset Management Inc. purchased a new position in shares of Facebook during the second quarter worth $212,000.
 Institutional investors and hedge funds own 63.23% of the company’s stock.

+A number of equities analysts have commented on FB shares.
+Summit Redstone started coverage on shares of Facebook in a research report on Friday, September 27th.
+They set a “buy” rating for the company.
+Royal Bank of Canada restated a “buy” rating and set a $260.00 price objective on shares of Facebook in a research report on Thursday, July 25th.
+BidaskClub upgraded shares of Facebook from a “sell” rating to a “hold” rating in a research report on Thursday, October 10th.
+Oppenheimer upped their price objective on shares of Facebook from $225.00 to $230.00 and gave the stock an “outperform” rating in a research report on Thursday, July 25th.
+Finally, Mizuho upped their price objective on shares of Facebook from $230.00 to $247.00 and gave the stock a “buy” rating in a research report on Thursday, July 25th.
+Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and forty-one have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and a consensus target price of $223.82.

 Facebook Company Profile